In A Nutshell

-The Divine Comedy is Dante's fictional account of himself traveling through the three divine realms: Hell, Purgatory, and Heaven.
-Not surprisingly, in this story Dante puts his enemies in Hell; the Inferno is heavily populated with corrupt Florentine politicians characterized as sinners.
+The Divine Comedy is Dante's fictional (shocker, right?) account of himself traveling through the three divine realms: Hell, Purgatory, and Heaven.
+Not surprisingly, in this story Dante puts his enemies in Hell and makes 'em suffer; the Inferno is heavily populated with corrupt Florentine politicians characterized as sinners.

-Few people in history have fallen so hard and so fast as Dante Alighieri, and fewer still have recovered to reach such heights.
-In the space of a few weeks, he went from a famous poet and influential citizen in his native Florence to a desperate political exile.
+Few people in history have fallen so hard and so fast as Dante Alighieri.
+In the space of a few weeks, our man Dante went from being a famous poet and influential citizen in his native Florence to a desperate political exile.

 Let’s imagine a far-fetched contemporary scenario set in America that would roughly approximate Dante’s catastrophe.
 You’re a famous novelist, and your latest masterpiece won the Pulitzer Prize.
-You have a penthouse apartment in New York City and every night you dine alongside rich and powerful friends.
-As a young man, you invented an entirely new way of writing, which your fawning critics labeled “the sweet new style.”
-Owing to your good reputation, you’ve become deeply engaged in government, and as long as your political party maintains power, you can depend on having its patronage and protection.
+As a young man, you invented an entirely new way of writing, which your fawning critics labeled—no joke—“the sweet new style.”
+Because of your awesome reputation, you’ve become deeply engaged in government, and as long as your political party maintains power, you can depend on having its tons o' cash and protection.

 But one day, the unthinkable happens.
 While you’re on a trip to Europe to visit some foreign dignitaries, your political party is completely wiped out.
 You’re told that if you return to America, you’ll be put to death on the spot.
 Your house and bank accounts have been seized, and your friends have either been killed or have turned against you.
 You’re now forced to move from country to country, a political refugee living on welfare.

 Think this could never happen to you?
 So did Dante.